 Documents to be retained by the Exporter

-The below-mentioned documents need to be retained by the Approved Exporter for five years from the date of issue of the self-certified certificate of origin.
+The documents below need to be retained by the Approved Exporter for five years from the issue of the self-certified Certificate of origin.
 Customs authorities may require these documents at any time during the five years.

 - Copy of the self-certified Certificate of Origin (CoO)

 - Bill of entry for imported raw material

 - Sales invoice for locally procured raw materials or inputs

 - All books of accounts relating to the costs of raw materials